VOLLEYBALL: Craig, Eggiman represent Bellevue in All-Sarpy County second team

 MH - Lillian Vitera, Papillion-La Vista

-Papio junior ranked third in Class A with 80 total blocks, and added 134 kills, one of which was the match winner in the Monarchs’ quarterfinal win over Lincoln East.
+Papio sophomore ranked third in Class A with 80 total blocks, and added 134 kills, one of which was the match winner in the Monarchs’ quarterfinal win over Lincoln East.

 S - Reagan Hickey, Papillion-La Vista